 Usual withdrawal Timeline from Soma Drug Addiction

-Withdrawal symptoms from Soma abuse may last for several days or several weeks depending on the severity of your addiction and the length of your Soma abuse.
+Withdrawal symptoms from Soma abuse may last for several days or weeks, depending on the severity of your addiction and the length of your Soma abuse.
 Symptoms may also be mild or severe depending on the severity of a person’s dependence on Soma.
-Soma withdrawal may manifest various symptoms hence close monitoring of your condition by medical professionals can make your withdrawal safer.
+Soma withdrawal may manifest various symptoms; hence close monitoring of your condition by medical professionals can make your withdrawal safer.

-The following is the typical withdrawal timeline for Soma addiction:
+The following is the typical withdrawal timeline for Soma detox:

 Treatment for Soma Addiction

-As we have stated earlier, undergoing detox is not the only phase you need to overcome your Soma addiction.
+As we have stated earlier, undergoing soma detox is not the only phase you need to overcome your Soma addiction.
 Detox is the initial phase of your recovery.
-Enlisting to succeeding treatments will help you further overcome your addiction and ensure a lasting recovery from Soma addiction.
-The longer a person stays in treatment the higher the success of the outcome.
+Enlisting succeeding treatments will help you overcome your addiction and ensure a lasting recovery from Soma addiction.
+The longer a person stays on medication, the higher the outcome’s success.
 The National Institute on Drug Abuse (NIDA) recommends at least 90 days of continuous addiction treatment for the best results.

-Treatment for Soma addiction may be availed via an inpatient and outpatient mode.
-Inpatient treatment more intensive and takes place in a residential facility that provides 24/7 access to medical staff and treatment facilities and medication.
-Patients stay in the facility full time for approximately 30-90 days, or even longer, depending on the severity of your addiction to Soma.
+Treatment for Soma detox is typically most effective when done inpatient.
+Inpatient treatment is more intensive and takes place in a residential facility that provides 24/7 access to medical staff.
+Depending on their addiction to Soma, patients stay in the facility full-time for approximately 30-90 days or even longer.
 This immersive treatment environment provides recovering individuals a safe place to address the physical and psychological components of their addiction, free from the stressors of their daily life that may trigger them to want to use.

-Outpatient treatment takes place on a part-time basis where patients visit treatment or rehab centers to attend their sessions.
-It may be recommended for those with less severe addictions so that they can continue with their personal and professional lives outside of treatment.
+Outpatient treatment takes place part-time, where patients visit treatment or rehab centers to attend their sessions.
+It may be recommended for those with less severe addictions to continue with their personal and professional lives outside of treatment.
 Outpatient treatment is less expensive.

 A typical treatment program will likely include any of the following:

-- Medically assisted detox: Medically supervised detox is the initial phase to your journey to addiction recovery.
+- Medically assisted detox: Medically supervised detox is the initial phase of your journey to addiction recovery.
 It usually involves gradually reducing the dosage of your Soma intake under the supervision of a physician.
-Depending on the severity of your addiction, detox may take place either on an outpatient basis, or in a controlled environment where you will be carefully monitored and assisted by the treatment center’s professional staff until your detox is complete.
+Depending on the severity of your addiction, detox may occur either on an outpatient basis or in a controlled environment where you will be carefully monitored and assisted by the treatment center’s professional staff until your detox is complete.